Chip-Biscuit/Madagascar-Resolution-Fix-PC/README.md

 Madagascar PC Widescreen and windows 11 fix video:
 [https://youtu.be/60bR3UctUXY](https://www.youtube.com/watch?v=Qsvvo1NgI5A)

+# About the fix
+Adds support for any custom resolutions with auto detection of the aspect ratio, plus full-screen/windowed modes, everything can be specified in Fix.ini.
+    Adds V-sync fix with ability to force V-sync mode Adds ability to override FPS to any value up to 60 FPS.
+    Allows to force anti-aliasing mode
+These options can be specified in dx wrapper.ini

 # Important Information
 This game is now playable on windows 11 thanks to the following wrapper linked below